Agent-Oriented Planning in Multi-Agent Systems: Experiments

 \subsection{Comparisons and Analysis}

-The comparisons between the proposed agent-oriented planning framework and the baseline methods are shown in Table~\ref{result}.
-We adopt accuracy as the metric for comparing effectiveness, and use prompt tokens, completion token, and the execution time for comparing efficiency.
+The comparisons between \name and the baseline methods are shown in Table~\ref{result}.
+We adopt accuracy as the metric for comparing effectiveness, and use prompt/completion tokens (refer to the total cost on the whole test dataset) and the execution time for comparing efficiency.

-Overall, the experimental results demonstrate that the proposed agent-oriented planning framework achieves notable improvements compared to all baseline methods.
-To be specific, when comparing with single-agent systems including GPT-4o, CoT, and Zero-Shot CoT, the proposed agent-oriented planning framework outperforms these systems by 10.4\%, 8.1\%, and 11.5\% in terms of accuracy, respectively.
+Overall, the experimental results demonstrate that \name achieves notable improvements compared to all baseline methods.
+To be specific, when comparing with single-agent systems including GPT-4o, CoT, and Zero-Shot CoT, \name outperforms these systems by 10.4\%, 8.1\%, and 11.5\% in terms of accuracy, respectively.
 These improvements can be attributed to the collaboration among multiple diverse agents and the effective scheduling provided by the meta-agent.

-It is not surprising to observe that the proposed framework incurs higher resource costs and longer inference times compared to single-agent systems.
-These additional costs during the inference phase, which includes task decomposition, allocation, and modifications carried out by the meta-agent, are affordable and can be worthwhile as long as they bring significant improvements in accuracy and stability when applying real-world applications.
+It is not surprising to observe that the cost of \name is significantly higher than that of single-agent systems, and is at the same level compared to other multi-agent systems.
+These additional costs during the inference phase, which include task decomposition, allocation, and modifications carried out by the meta-agent, are affordable and can be worthwhile as long as they bring significant improvements in accuracy and stability when applied to real-world applications.
+Such an exploration aligns with a recent study~\citep{ openai20244o} in inference time computing, aimed at efficiently utilizing more tokens to resolve challenging tasks.